Skip to content

 Red Hat Enterprise Linux (RHEL)#

-The Apache Webserver runs with rights of the apache user and the group of the same name apache.
-The main directory of the Apache Webserver is /var/www/html/:
+The Apache HTTP Server runs with rights of the apache user and the group of the same name apache.
+The main directory of the Apache HTTP Server is /var/www/html/:

 1